 - Faucet Leaks: While faucet leaks aren’t a huge cause for concern in terms of safety or water damage, they are one of the main sources of wasted water in American households.
 Faucet leaks also cause rust to form.
 Thankfully, faucet leaks are easy to fix.
 A simple tightening or replacement of the washer usually does the trick.

 - Water Heater Leaks: Over time, a water tank’s seal can weaken, and parts can loosen.
 This leaves room for water to seep from the tank and wreak havoc on surrounding areas.
 Potential causes of a water heater leak include a faulty pressure relief valve, excessive water pressure, and a water temperature that’s too high.
 Keep in mind that only traditional tank water heaters can leak.
-Tankless models aren’t at risk of leaking.
+Tankless water heaters aren’t at risk of leaking.

 - Drain Leaks: Like toilet leaks, shower and bathtub drain leaks can be difficult to spot because they often occur in the section of pipe directly below the drain opening.
 You can know whether a drain is leaking based on the presence of discoloration due to rust and mineral buildup.